 Yes, there are other health benefits to taking pre-workouts, such as improved cognitive functions, lower blood sugar levels, and immune support.

-Caffeine is shown to enhance short-term memory and speed up reaction times, while creatine reduces blood glucose and fights diabetes [12] [13].
+PubMed studies indicate that caffeine can enhance short-term memory and speed up reaction times, while creatine can reduce blood glucose and fight diabetes [12] [13].

-Furthermore, it has been found that getting essential amino acids, in the long run, helps improve digestion and increase immunity to disease [14].
+Furthermore, PubMed research has found that getting essential amino acids, in the long run, helps improve digestion and increase immunity to disease [14].

 FAQs